 Controlled Ovarian Stimulation:

 Under the direction of medical professionals, controlled ovarian stimulation is a controlled order of biological events similar to when a woman would release an egg each cycle and would produce both estradiol and later the luteinizing hormone.
 In Controlled Ovarian Stimulation medications are utilized to produce more than one follicle to increase the chance of fertilization.
 Additionally, medication may be used to trigger ovulation.

 During a controlled ovulation stimulation, the patient will be required to be monitored by the medical professionals.
 Monitoring will typically entail blood tests to indicate hormone levels, and ultrasounds to measure follicle growth.

 Intrauterine Insemination (IUI) be used with Controlled Ovarian Stimulation to improve the possibility of conception.

-Often during fertility treatment the patient is required to self-administer the medication.
-The medication is frequently injections.
+Often during fertility treatment, the patient is required to self-administer the medication.
+The medication is frequently injected.